readthedocs/readthedocs.org/docs/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To import your GitHub project to Read the Docs,
-first click on the "Import a Project" button on your dashboard
+first click on the :guilabel:`Import a Project` button on your dashboard
 (or browse to `the import page <https://readthedocs.org/dashboard/import/>`_ directly).
 You should see your GitHub account under the "Filter repositories" list on the right.
 If the list of repositories is empty, click the |:arrows_counterclockwise:| button,